CzekoladowyKocur/Trig/README.md

 }
 ```
 ## Testing
-Some of the code (not all) been tested using Google Test.
+Some of the code (not all) was tested using Google Test.
 ## Usage
 To use the library, simply add the include folder to the include paths of your project.
 # Building